ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 This repository archives our project on COVID-19 Twitter Sentiment Analysis.
 The project is part of the 2020 Summer CS 4641 Machine Learning and serves for offering opportunity of classroom learning application and further exploration.

 The repository contains the algorithm implementations, images, and markdown file of the report.
-The report can be viewed online [here](https://miles-zijingwu.github.io/COVID-19_Twitter_Sentiment_Analysis/)
+The report can be viewed at the [report website](https://miles-zijingwu.github.io/COVID-19_Twitter_Sentiment_Analysis/) we created.

 ## Contributions